 - quality assurance processes to strengthen the quality and comparability of school-based assessment

 - the introduction of the Australian Tertiary Admission Rank (ATAR).

 The Queensland Curriculum & Assessment Authority (QCAA) has a webpage dedicated to brochures and fact sheets containing all of the relevant information.
 This can be accessed via the QCAA website.

 The Queensland Tertiary Admission Centre (QTAC) also has a webpage dedicated to the ATAR.
 It includes a white paper about inter-subject scaling amongst other resources.
 This can be accessed via the QTAC website.

 The Year 10 curriculum provides a link between the Junior and Senior school, helping students to succeed in Year 11 and 12.

 Senior School Studies Policy

-The Senior School Studies Policy, Year 11 2021 (PDF, 285KB) has been developed to ensure students are successful in their Senior years at State High.
+The Senior School Studies Policy (PDF, 192KB) has been developed to ensure students are successful in their Senior years at State High.
 It has been designed so that students and parents understand the academic requirements of students, including the prerequisites that need to be met for progression into Year 11.

 Senior Success Conversations & SET Plan